drisso/mbkmeans/README.md

 # beachball

+## Summary
-## Clustering and nearest neighbors for large single-cell datasets
+Clustering and nearest neighbors for large single-cell datasets

-This is currently only a package skeleton.
+## Roadmap
+For details on tasks and timelines, take a look at the [Roadmap](ROADMAP.md).